andreasfrisch/boardgame__space-4x/README.md

 All other markets raise their perceived values of the sold goods type by 1.

 #### Research
+Play to start researching a technology tile.
+A single technology tile costs 4 cars/credit and a double tile costs 10

-Pay to start researching a technology tile (civ tile or ship tile) When researching, the player will receive the tile when next shuffling
+The player will receive the tile when next shuffling his deck.
+The player then immediately slots the tile into his research board.

+When activating the abilities shown in the research board, go down through the board and get all the benefits listed there.

 #### Build
 Build ships at an outpost (up to population)